1mkmk/majesticrp-autofishbot/README.md

 - **Bot Not Detecting Colors**: Adjust the RGB and HSV values in the code if the bot is not detecting colors correctly.
 - **Incorrect Key Presses**: Ensure the game window is titled exactly "Majestic RP" and is not minimized.
 - **Bot Not Activating**: Make sure to run the `.exe` file with administrative privileges if needed.
+- **Game Not in Windowed Mode**: Verify that "Majestic RP" is running in windowed mode for the bot to function properly.

 ## Building from Source